sbmlteam/libsbml/README.txt

                        with contributions from
-         Mike Hucka, Akiya Jouraku, Ben Kovitz, Stefan Hoops, Ralph Gauges, Martin Ginkel, Christoph Flamm, Rainer Machne, and many others in the SBML community.
+         Mike Hucka, Akiya Jouraku, Ben Kovitz, Stefan Hoops, Ralph Gauges, Martin Ginkel, Christoph Flamm, Rainer Machne, Bill Denney, and many others in the SBML community.

          For more information about SBML or libSBML, contact: